rozsnyaitamas/rozsnyaitamas-RedRock.Calendar.FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+## Client Generation
+Generate 'swagger.yaml' from the BackEnd project and paste it to the root of this folder.
+Than open cli and run command:

+  npm run generate-api-client

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.